 The pathways between the hotels on Palm Beach are lined with tropical flowers and one hotel has an aviary with birds reflecting every color in the rainbow.
 You'll also find high end boutique shops scattered amongst the hotels and in shopping malls across the street.
 If you want to be close to great amenities and action, Palm Beach is definitely a great beach in Aruba.

 This post may contain affiliate links which won't change your price but will share some commission.
 As an Amazon Associate I earn from qualifying purchases.

 The northernmost beach of Aruba is Arashi Beach, the best snorkeling spot on the island.
 It has beautiful white sand and the perfect amount of surf.

-Its great for body surfing, swimming, and exploring the underwater wildlife.
-Arashi beach is a popular beach among the locals, with its laid back vibes, beach bar and huts, and the occasional live music show!
+Arashi beach is great for body surfing, swimming, and exploring the underwater wildlife.
+Arashi beach is a popular beach among the locals, with its laid back vibes, beach huts, and the occasional live music show!
 Grab a drink at the beach bar and get some grab some shade under a beach shack.

 Take a short hike to visit the California Lighthouse up on a nearby cliff.
 The views are breathtaking and worth every step!

 So which is the best beach?
 Ask ten different people and you'll get ten different answers.
 If you're a snorkeler or surfer, go to Arashi but you'll need a car or taxi to get there as it's beyond the end of the bus line.